'Member' means anyone who has a valid membership I of the Ski Club of Great Britain, as defined in the Memorandum & Articles.

 2.7 We reserve the right to change membership categories or other non-voting subscriptions.
 Members on automatic payments will be notified of such changes.

-3. Skiing or snowboarding with Ski Club Leaders
+3. Skiing or snowboarding with Ski Club Rep

-3.1 Any Member wishing to ski/snowboard with a Ski Club Leader, in any of the resorts where the Ski Club is represented, agrees to do so under the following conditions:
+3.1 Any Member wishing to ski/snowboard with a Ski Club Rep, in any of the resorts where the Ski Club is represented, agrees to do so under the following conditions:

-- You appreciate that the Ski Club Leader is a volunteer with no formal qualifications as an instructor or mountain guide.
+- You appreciate that the Ski Club Rep is a volunteer with no formal qualifications as an instructor or mountain guide.

-- You also appreciate that the Ski Club Leader undertakes no obligations to you concerning your safety for which you remain solely responsible.
+- You also appreciate that the Ski Club Rep undertakes no obligations to you concerning your safety for which you remain solely responsible.

 - You must ensure that your equipment is in good working order before setting off for the day and that you are suitably clothed for the proposed itinerary and all possible weather conditions.
 You must decide whether or not a particular run or route is within your competence.